Shuhao99/Proxy-server-with-cache/README.md

 ### The `.log` files
 - I stored my proxy.log outputs of these tests in `.log` files.

+## Manually testing
+- I have tested my concurrency and cache logic using firefox browser manually.

 # Cache Policy

 ## cache  size: 100 items